 Carlos was a high school catcher with a huge, bluish black bruise on his right forearm.
 It stood out like a sore thumb and was noticeable to the entire team.

 Two days earlier he had been playing behind the plate in an important conference game.

-His pitcher - one of the hardest throwers in the region - threw one in the dirt that Carlos instinctively blocked, as he’d practiced a million times.
+His pitcher - one of the hardest throwers in the area - threw one in the dirt that Carlos instinctively blocked, as he’d practiced a million times before.

-The ball took a hard, sharp left hop off the dirt and smacked into Carlos's unprotected forearm.
+The ball took a hard, sharp left hop off the dirt and slammed into Carlos's unprotected forearm.

 He felt pain immediately and his right forearm throbbed for the rest of the game.